Outdoor Vitals Ultralight

-Bottom line: The ENO Guardian SL bug net offers a similar quality as ENO’s flagship model for durability but is significantly lighter and more compact as well as a great value.
+Bottom-Line: The ENO Guardian SL offers similar durability to ENO’s flagship model yet is significantly lighter and more compact, as well as great value.

 ENO Guardian Base Camp

-The ENO Guardian Base Camp hammock bug net is the company’s flagship model and provides something that none of the competition does: a floor.
-While it may seem somewhat simple at first, the inclusion of a floor drastically increases the versatility of this hammock mosquito net.
+The Eagle Nest Outfitters Guardian Base Camp is the company’s flagship model and provides something that none of the competition does: a floor.
+While it may seem somewhat simple at first, the inclusion of a floor drastically increases the versatility of this bug net.

-Still, the extra cost and weight might be worth it as the ENO Guardian Base Camp bug net’s floor uses a bathtub design to ensure that any gear housed within stays dry.
+Still, despite the extra cost and weight the ENO Guardian Base Camp is still a top option due to the bathtub design of the floor which will ensure any gear housed within stays dry.
 On top of that, this camping hammock bug net affords more headroom than most and offers a bit more privacy with a tighter weave than most of the competition.